Managing Director, BlackRock U.S. and Canada Defined Contribution Group

 Jeff Rosenberger is the Chief Operating Officer at Guideline, the company transforming retirement savings with the first all-inclusive, fee-free 401(k) platform.
 Jeff has worked in consumer finance for over a decade, including previous stints as the Head of Product Strategy at Earnest, and as an early member of the team at Wealthfront where he was the Vice President of Research & Customer Development.
 Jeff has a PhD in Management Science & Engineering from Stanford University.

-Co-Founder and President, Icon
+Co-Founder and President, National Association of Retirement Plan Participants, Icon Savings Plan

 Laurie Rowley is a social entrepreneur dedicated to developing solutions that improve financial security.
 She is Co-Founder and President of Icon, the country’s first portable, universal retirement savings plan.
 She also is the founder of the NARPP, the only non-profit 501c3 dedicated to the millions of working Americans saving for retirement.
 And is a co-founder of N-Labs, a design and innovation lab located in San Francisco.
 Laurie has a background in behavioral finance and research having helped launch the Behavioral Finance Forum.
 She is widely regarded as an expert in financial decision-making, human-centered design and strategy.

-Managing Director and Chief Retirement Strategist, J.P.
+Managing Director, J.P.
 Morgan Asset Management

 In this role, Katherine is responsible for delivering timely retirement-related insights to intermediaries and clients.
 Focused on the retirement landscape for more than 15 years, Katherine specializes in Identifying themes, strategies and solutions that can help advisors successfully partner with employers and individuals through all life stages.
 Katherine is consistently ranked as a top speaker at major industry and firm-specific conferences and events.
 She also has been interviewed and quoted in the financial press on a variety of key retirement planning topics.
 Prior to joining the firm, Katherine was Head of Personal Retirement Planning & Advice at Merrill Lynch where she lead strategy and innovation in retirement income solutions for individuals, and the retirement planning, advice and guidance programs available to integrated benefits plan participants.
 She also held several roles in financial planning product development, participant communications and consulting, and interactive client experience initiatives.